temporalio/temporal-learning/docs/tutorials/java/subscriptions/index.md

 ## Build your model content

-In this sections, you'll populate the `model` directory.
+In this section, you'll populate the `model` directory.
 You'll create a shared string constant class and three data classes: messages, email details, and Workflow details.

 **Create Constants.java for shared string constants**